sabbia gallery

 MANINGRIDA ARTS AND CULTURE, Arnhem Land, Northern Territory

 Maningrida Arts & Culture is based on Kunibídji country in Arnhem Land in Australia’s Northern Territory.
 The area where artists live encompasses 7,000 square kilometres of land and sea, and over 100 clan estates, where people speak more than 12 distinct languages.
-Aboriginal people in this region are still on country, surviving and resilient because their country is the centre of their epistemology, their belief system, culture – djang.
+First Nations people in this region are still on country, surviving and resilient because their country is the centre of their epistemology, their belief system, culture – djang.

 Artists’ works from the larger Maningrida region can be seen in collections and institutions around the world.
 We work with museums, contemporary galleries and high-end retailers both nationally and internationally on projects throughout the year.